-The authors would like to thank the anonymous reviewers of IEEE ICNP'2001 and the Transactions on Parallel and Distributed Systems for many valuable comments.
-This work was supported in part by NSF Grants CAREER Award NCR-9734428, EIA-9818338, and ITR ANI-0085824.
-Any opinions, findings, and conclusions or recommendations expressed in this paper are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+The authors would like to thank the anonymous reviewers of the Proceedings of the IEEE International Conference on Network Protocols 2001 and the IEEE Transactions on Parallel and Distributed Systems for many valuable comments.
+This work was supported in part by US National Science Foundation Grants CAREER Award NCR-9734428, EIA-9818338, and ITR ANI-0085824.
+Any opinions, findings, and conclusions or recommendations expressed in this paper are those of the authors and do not necessarily reflect the views of the US National Science Foundation.
+An earlier, abridged version of this paper appeared in the Proceedings of the IEEE International Conference on Network Protocols 2001 under the same title.